rneha725/system_design_concepts/Concepts/Transactions/Two-phase vs Compensation Commit.md

 - **Distributed Databases**: ACID-compliant transactions across distributed data nodes.
 - **When to Use**: Strong consistency and atomic operations are critical; use 2PC when transaction integrity must be guaranteed.

+### Trade offs
+Pros:
+- simple to implement
+- strong consistency
+- C > A
+- guarantees atomocity

+Cons:
+- Latency and perfomance
+- coordinator is a SPOF
+- C > A
+- Increased resource usages, as we are locking everything in one step
+- limited scalability

+### Alternative to 2PC:
+- 3PC:
+- Raft or Paxos
+- eventual consistency

 ---

 ### **What is TCC (Try-Confirm/Cancel)?**